swyxio/swyxdotio/content/writing/nontechnical/friendcatchers.md

 A **"Friendcatcher"** is something you offer for free, that helps you catch friends.

 Because it is passive, it is an asset.
-Just like a [Dreamcatcher](https://legomenon.com/dreamcatcher-meaning-legend-history-origins.html) can be hung over your bed once and catches bad dreams for you through the night, a "Friendcatcher" (*one word, not hyphenated*) catches friends for you without you even trying.
+Just like a [Dreamcatcher](https://legomenon.com/dreamcatcher-meaning-legend-history-origins.html) can be hung over your bed once and catches bad dreams for you through the night, a "Friendcatcher" (*one word, not hyphenated*) catches friends for you for the rest of your career.

 The concept comes from [Patrick McKenzie](https://twitter.com/search?q=from%3Apatio11%20friend-catcher&src=typed_query), who in turn says it came from his mom.
 As loud and well known as he is, this concept doesn't seem widely known, and that is a pity.
-I first heard of it at Microconf, and it's unintentionally informed my most successful online projects so far.
+I first heard of it at [Microconf](https://twitter.com/microconf), and it's unintentionally informed my most successful online projects so far.

 ## Friendcatching for Dummies

 [In the words of Patrick's mom](https://youtu.be/PtmUJye7t4c?t=744):

 > Patrick, you should learn to cook.
-Don't learn to cook because you want to eat food - learn to cook because if you learn to cook you will have an excuse for the rest of your life to bring people over to your house. **No one who knows how to cook will ever lack for friends.**
+Don't learn to cook because you want to eat food - learn to cook because if you learn to cook you will have an excuse for the rest of your life to bring people over to your house.
+>
+> **No one who knows how to cook will ever lack for friends.**

 Patrick's mom wasn't talking about content strategy, or customer research, but she might as well have been.